KBC Import Documentary Collection, what is it?

-Does your business purchase goods from abroad?
+Does your company purchase goods abroad?
 If so, as an importer, you may already have experienced that importing goods can involve a lot of paperwork.
-Wondering exactly how it all works or maybe not enough time to deal with all that admin?
+And maybe you are not sure what you will get, while your foreign supplier insists on getting paid already.
+Looking for a solution to mitigate your risks?
 In that case, KBC Import Documentary Collection could be what you and your business need.

-If you’re an importer wanting to work with foreign suppliers on a collection basis, but you’re not exactly sure how, or when you don’t have the time yourself to deal with the administrative headaches.
+If you as an importer want to work with foreign suppliers on a collection basis, but you’re not exactly sure how, and you want to mitigate the delivery risk, this could be your perfect solution.

-In other words, KBC acts as a third partner and receives your foreign customer’s trade documents from its bank, possibly accompanied by financial documents.
-KBC delivers those documents to you (the importer) according to the collection instructions.
-You only receive the documents once you’ve paid (documents against payment) or a bill of exchange has been accepted (documents against acceptance).
+KBC acts as a third partner and will receive the trade documents from your supplier’s bank.
+KBC shows those documents to you (the importer) and will then follow the collection instructions of the remitting bank.
+You will only receive the documents when you pay at sight (documents against payment) or when you accept a bill of exchange (documents against acceptance).

 - Cheaper payment technique with simpler administration than the irrevocable import documentary credit.

-- As buyer, you pay or accept a bill of exchange on acceptance of the documents.
-You postpone the advance payment term to your advantage or convert it into a deferred payment.
+- As a buyer, either you pay or you accept a bill of exchange upon receipt of the documents.

-- As buyer, you can refuse the documents.
-In principle, you are also refusing delivery of a commercial contract.
+- As a buyer, you can refuse the documents, for instance when the documents indicate quality not as expected, or late delivery.
+That would mean you are also refusing the delivery under the commercial contract.

-- You can access a list of open documentary collections with a single click on the KBC Flexims online portal.
+- You can access your list of documentary collections with a single click on the KBC Flexims online portal.

 - Step 1: you, the importer, agree with a foreign supplier that you want to work on a collection basis.